 - Roll in to your new employer’s plan — If your new employer’s plan allows rollovers, you can transfer your savings into your new plan.
 You can then start making contributions into your new plan.
 Keep in mind, employer plans often have various rules you have to follow and you may have limited investment options compared to an IRA.

-- Roll over to an IRA — To keep your retirement savings in one consolidated account as you move from job to job, you may want to consider rolling over to an IRA.
+- Roll over to an IRA — To keep your employer sponsored savings in one consolidated account as you move from job to job, you you may want to ask if your new employer plan makes available other investment options such as an IRA. .

 An Individual Retirement Account (IRA) offers tax advantages just like an employer plan - but you may not be able to contribute as much going forward because IRAs generally have lower contribution limits than employer plans (so continuing to save in your new employer’s plan is still prudent).
 What you may gain is a broader selection of investments to choose from.
 Also, if you change jobs again in the future, you can continue to roll over balances into your existing IRA account.
 Keep in mind, when rolling stock into an IRA, the stock appreciation will be taxed as ordinary income upon distribution rather than at the lower capital gains rates.